Are political clubs no longer the home of political discussions?

-If that’s no longer the case, how are political clubs going to change to sell themselves in the future?
+So how will clubs sell themselves in the future?

-Political clubs could be at a crossroads, but with two very positive potential routes to choose from.
-On the one hand, they could revert to type and bring politics right to the top of the agenda.
+The industry may be at a crossroads, but has two very positive potential routes to choose from.
+On the one hand, clubs could bring politics right to the top of the agenda.
+People are showing a revived interest and passion for politics and hubs for debate could be both beneficial and thought-provoking for local communities.